-Peiffer Wolf Carr & Kane and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
+Peiffer Wolf Carr Kane & Conway and Rikard & Protopapas are currently investigating claims for anyone who has invested in Future Income Payments (FIP, LLC).
 If you or someone you know invested in a Future Income Payments, Contact Us Today by calling 504-523-2434 or by filling out an online Contact Form for a FREE Consultation.

 Concerns about possible advisor misconduct and investment fraud are serious, and we are committed to fighting on behalf of investors.
 If you believe you were a victim of investment fraud or advisor misconduct, it is imperative to take action.
-Peiffer Wolf Carr & Kane and Rikard & Protopapas have represented thousands of individual investors, and we remain committed to recovering as much compensation as possible for our clients.
+Peiffer Wolf Carr Kane & Conway and Rikard & Protopapas have represented thousands of individual investors, and we remain committed to recovering as much compensation as possible for our clients.

 Structured Cash Flows, or Pension Viaticals, are recommended and promoted to investors as being preferable to traditional life settlements.
 The sales pitch is that Structured Cash Flow investors begin to receive a return on their investment prior to the death of the “seller.”
 However, most states have now determined that the “sellers” were actually borrowers and FIP did not hold the licensure necessary to make loans.